Department of Anthropology

 ANT 3903.
 Introduction to Linguistics.
 (3-0) 3 Credit Hours.

 Basic principles of analysis and description of the structure of language, including sound system, word order, and meaning.
 Also, overview of selected subfields of linguistics, such as historical linguistics, sociolinguistics, language acquisition, and bilingualism.
 (Same as ENG 3343 and LNG 3813.
-Credit cannot be earned for ANT 3903 and ENG 3343 or LNG 3813.)
-Course Fees: LRLF $10.27; STLF $18.48.
+Credit cannot be earned for more than one of the following: ANT 3903, ENG 3343, or LNG 3813.)
+Course Fee: LRLF $10.27; STLF $18.48.

 ANT 3933.
 Anthropology of Superheroes.
 (3-0) 3 Credit Hours.

 This course will examine the world of superheroes as both an imagined universe and a fan culture.
 Superheroes are not simply characters in illustrated books, but reflections of our own ideas about what it does and does not mean to be human, offering dystopic/utopic reflections of our own reality and imagined future.
 Ultimately, our goal is to discover what an anthropology of superheroes potentially can be.
-The course will delve into classic anthropological concepts including: Gender, Ethnicity, Nature vs. Culture, Utopia/Dystopia, media studies, ritual, creativity, etc. while considering comic and real world superheroes.
-Course Fees: LRLF $10.27; STLF $18.48.
+The course will delve into classic anthropological concepts including: gender, ethnicity, nature vs. culture, utopia/dystopia, media studies, ritual, creativity, etc., while considering comic and real world superheroes.
+Course Fee: LRLF $10.27; STLF $18.48.

 ANT 3963.
 The Evolution of Sex.
 (3-0) 3 Credit Hours.